Program gives 20 Virginia political campaign managers a chance to become the role models they always wanted

 Asked if he was concerned about putting his reelection in the hands of a first-time campaign manager, he responded, “More than experience, I look for those with the capability to lead and to live our values, and I couldn’t be prouder to have Ken on our team.
 Ken’s leadership has allowed us to raise more money from individual donors than any other delegate campaign in Virginia, to mount the state’s best field program, and to ensure our message of keeping our community safe for everyone is in front of all of our constituents.”

-Gonzales, 27, who grew up in the Chicago suburbs, is an experienced organizer, but he’ had never managed the other crucial components of a campaign, such as fundraising and communications.
+Gonzales, 27, who grew up in the Chicago suburbs, is an experienced organizer, but he had never managed the other crucial components of a campaign, such as fundraising and communications.
 He said he felt the training prepared him for the job, and he has felt more confident because of the relationships he’s built with fellow participants.

 “I know that there are people that I could always call, especially in the earlier parts of the campaign,” Gonzales said.
-If he had a question about fundraising, he’d reach out to a participant who had finance experience, or he’d consult with a colleague with communications expertise if he had a news media-related issue.
+If he had a question about fundraising, he would contact a participant who had finance experience, or he would consult with a colleague with communications expertise if he had a news-media-related issue.
 “And then likewise, they knew they could always come to me when it came to any organizing and field work,” he said.

-That camaraderie has also been one of the most rewarding experiences for Lauren Garrett, who is managing the reelection campaign of Del.
+That camaraderie also has been one of the most rewarding experiences for Lauren Garrett, who is managing the reelection campaign of Del.
 Joshua G. Cole (D-Fredericksburg).

 “Managing is a tough job.
-It’s tougher than it looks, and it already looks hard,” said Garrett, 28, who was still in college when she started working on campaigns, including President Barack Obama’s 2012 reelection.
+It’s tougher than it looks, and it already looks hard,” said Garrett, 28, who was still in college when she started working on campaigns, including for President Barack Obama’s 2012 reelection.
 In 2017, she helped Doug Jones pull off an upset in the special election for Senate in her home state of Alabama, and in 2020, she worked on Mike Espy’s Senate campaign in Mississippi.

 In all of those campaigns, she said, “I had never seen a manager who looked like me.
 I had never seen a manager who was a woman.
 I’m not saying that there weren’t any anywhere in the country, just not on the races that I’d done.
 I had never seen a person who was not a White man running a race.”